The majority of our patients never need to stay on our wards. However, some benefit from a stay at one of the hospices for a specific reason.

-At the moment Ashford and Thanet hospices both have coffee shops which visitors, carers and family can use.
-In Ashford visitors can also choose from a range of freshly prepared meals thanks to a brand new extended menu.
+At the moment, Ashford and Thanet hospices both have coffee shops that visitors, carers and families can use.
+In Ashford, visitors can also choose from a range of freshly prepared meals thanks to a brand new extended menu.

-Visitors can also eat at Canterbury where we hope to open a café in the future.
+Visitors can also eat at the Canterbury hospice, where we hope to open a café in the future.

 - TVs in some rooms